 - If veterans used a VA Loan and sell their home and pay off their old VA Loan, they can reuse the full entitlement of their VA Loan for their next home purchase

 - There is no limit on how many times they can reuse their VA entitlements

 - There is no expiration period either on VA Loans

 - Just because veterans decide to rent for many years, their entitlements never expire

 - They can always use it during their lifetime

 Veterans who refinance their current VA Loan and pay it off with a different loan program, they are entitled to purchase their next home with a VA mortgage.
-Same applies if they pay of their mortgage loan balance.
+The same applies if they pay off their mortgage loan balance.
 If the VA Loan is paid off, their entitlement is restored and they can qualify for another VA Loan with full entitlement.

 Spouse Of Surviving Veterans Are Eligible

 Department Of Veterans Affairs rewards surviving spouses of deceased veterans by offering them VA entitlements.